bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 I'm wondering whether if everybody did that, that would lock up a lot of capacity in the network already and reduce the routing capacity for others.
 But The mischievous use would be, of course, to try to reduce the financial privacy of everyone and to learn the exact balances of channels and to perhaps even pinpoint who pays whom.
-And that certainly would require an amount of probing that if, say, there's multiple different actors that try to probe the whole lightning network, it would just result in a cacophony of failing payments.
+And that certainly would require an amount of probing that if, say, there's multiple different actors that try to probe the whole Lightning network, it would just result in a cacophony of failing payments.
-So if we actually discretize our response to this, sure, we limit how much can be routed through us, but we might actually reduce the amount of probing that goes on and therefore make all the noise that comes with people trying to observe us much less and make lightning more useful.
+So if we actually discretize our response to this, sure, we limit how much can be routed through us, but we might actually reduce the amount of probing that goes on and therefore make all the noise that comes with people trying to observe us much less and make Llightning more useful.
 So here's my counter.

 Speaker 0: 00:42:26